* Buy => Mode turns bullish. Buy at next Open or put in a limit order to buy on weakness.

 More detailed information and examples are available in the strategy articles for subscribers.

 The MoM indicator

-The MoM indicator shows market momentum on a numeric scale between +10 and -10.
-It can be seen as a kind of market thermometer.
+The MoM indicator displays market momentum on a numeric scale ranging from +10 to -10, acting as a kind of market thermometer.

 * +8 to +10: very optimistic – euphoric

 * -3 to +3: neutral